frasermarlow/singer-getting-started/README.md

 To get the data flow working we need a destination for our data (a target), and we need to do a bit of configuration for the tap.

-Let’s install the target first.
+But first let’s install the target.
 The steps are similar to those for the tap.
 In this example we load Autopilot data to .csv format using target-csv:

 ```
 $ python3 -m venv ~/.virtualenvs/target-csv      # create a virtual environment specific to this tap